zalyoung/gitlab-handbook/content/handbook/company/culture/all-remote/meetings.md

 </figure>

 <!-- blank line -->
-In the above [video interview](https://youtu.be/EeUhxQn_ct4) between GitLab co-founder and CEO [Sid Sijbrandij](https://twitter.com/sytses) and [NoHQ](https://nohq.co)'s [Dominic Monn](https://twitter.com/dqmonn), the two discuss common challenges and solutions to building, sustaining, and scaling a thriving remote workplace.
+In the above [video interview](https://youtu.be/EeUhxQn_ct4) between GitLab co-founder [Sid Sijbrandij](https://twitter.com/sytses) and [NoHQ](https://nohq.co)'s [Dominic Monn](https://twitter.com/dqmonn), the two discuss common challenges and solutions to building, sustaining, and scaling a thriving remote workplace.

 They speak at length about meetings within a remote environment.
 In particular, Sid shares that remote workers should embrace the benefit of being free to take meetings with loved ones nearby.

 > **Enjoy the benefits of your kids barging in on a meeting.
-That's the best distraction in the world.** - *GitLab co-founder and CEO [Sid Sijbrandij](https://twitter.com/sytses)*
+That's the best distraction in the world.** - *GitLab co-founder [Sid Sijbrandij](https://twitter.com/sytses)*

 Your appearance, surroundings, and background can be the source of great stress and anxiety when preparing for a video call.
 At GitLab, we encourage team members to bring their whole selves to work.